Hedge Accounting

 What is Hedge Accounting?

-Hedge accounting is the accounting of hedging relationships between an underlying transaction and a matching hedging instrument.
-The aim of this procedure is the neutral presentation of changes in market value in the profit and loss statement by simultaneously offsetting opposing effects.
+Hedge accounting is the synchronization of fluctuations between a hedged instrument and a hedging instrument within a hedging relationship.
+This procedure’s aim is the symmetrical presentation of changes in fair value or cash flows in profit or loss by simultaneously offsetting opposing effects.

-Without this targeted allocation, economically hedged risks would lead to artificial fluctuations in earnings in financial reporting.
+Without this special accouting procedure, economically hedged risks would lead to unintended fluctuations in earnings in financial reporting.

-What types of protection are differentiated under IFRS?
+What types of hedge accounting are differentiated under IFRS 9?

-IFRS primarily distinguishes between hedging changes in current value and hedging future cash flows.
-While the first model focuses on balance sheet items or fixed obligations, the second model protects against fluctuations in expected transactions.
-In addition, a special figure is used to hedge net investments in foreign businesses.
+IFRS distinguishes between hedging changes in fair values and changes in future cash flows.
+While the first model focuses on recognized items or fixed obligations, the other model additionally considers fluctuations in expected transactions.
+Furthermore, the second figure is used to hedge net investments in foreign operations.

-This differentiation ensures that the economic hedging strategy is always in line with the accounting presentation.
+These distinctions ensure that the economic hedging strategy is consistent with the financial statement presentation.

 What are the documentation requirements under IFRS 9?

-At the start of a hedging relationship, the documentation must define in detail the risk management strategy as well as the specific hedging instrument and the underlying transaction.
-In addition, a precise description of the type of risk to be covered and the method for measuring effectiveness is absolutely necessary.
+To apply hedge accounting, a formal documentation must define the entity’s risk management strategy, a precise description of the type of risks to be mitigated, the specific hedging and hedged instruments as well as the respective method for measuring effectiveness.
 These formal records serve as proof that the balance sheet figure corresponds to the actual economic intention.

-What is an underlying transaction and a hedging instrument?
+What is a hedged and a hedging instrument?